RocketMod/Rocket/.github/ISSUE_TEMPLATE.md

 <!--
      Please be as accurate as possible, and include as much information as possible.
-     Share related configuration or your Rocket.log (you can find it in /Rocket/Logs/, the one without any numbers) by [creating gists](https://gist.github.com/).
+     Share related configuration or/and your Rocket.log (you can find it in /Rocket/Logs/, the one without any numbers) by creating a gist on https://gist.github.com/.
 Remember to keep this issue informative and the data relevant.
 -->